deriv-com/deriv-app/packages/analytics/README.md

 }
 ```

-Then run `npm run bootstrap` as well as `npm run build:all` to install the dependencies and build it.
+Then run `npm run bootstrap:dev` as well as `npm run build:all` to install the dependencies and build it.
 If there are issues with importing the package and your project has an `externals` field in the Webpack config file, within the project's `webpack.config.js` file, add the following fields:

 ```json